savagevince/bare/process_review/observation_guidance.md

 **Good**
 - Using names that clearly relate to the class/method's purpose
 - Waiting until there is a pattern in the code before applying an abstraction
-- Checking code regularly for opportunities to refactoring
+- Checking code regularly for opportunities to refactor
 - Retaining and improving readability when refactoring
 - Making small changes to improve the quality of the code

 ## Problem Solving
 **Bad**
-- Pausing, thinking
+- Pausing for long periods without verbalising thought process
-- Googling for solutions to the challenge
+- Googling for solutions to the specific challenge
 - Not breaking the problem down
 - Trying random problem solving approaches
 - Guessing possible solutions